jncc/catalog/README.md

 If you need to run the container locally for testing you can run with the following command `docker run -p 9001:8081 -d --env-file .env jncc/catalog` where the `--env-file .env` parameter points to a .env with all the configuration required as in the `.env.example` file.

+The `NODE_ENV` environment varaible must not be set to `developement` when its being supplied to the docker container however as this is an option only for local development outside the docker container

 This will run a container with the port exposed at `http://localhost:9001`.